tapis-project/documentation/source/technical/pgrest.rst

 .. code-block:: bash

-  $ curl -H "Content-type: application/json" -d "@update_row.json" https://<tenant>.tapis.io/v3/pgrest/data/widgets/example-widget
+  $ curl -H "tapis-v2-token: $TOKEN" -H "Content-type: application/json" -d "@update_row.json" https://<tenant>.tapis.io/v3/pgrest/data/widgets/example-widget

 Note that since only the ``count`` field is provided in the PUT request body, that is the only column that will be modified.